-The engine cooling system circulates raw water around components and through a (freshwater) heat exhanger on the engine to reduce engine temperature.
+The engine cooling system circulates raw water around components and also uses a freshwater heat exhanger on the engine to reduce engine temperature.

 - Make sure both engine seawater intake valves (seacocks) are open before starting the engines and keep the seacocks open while the engines are running. - The cooling system's seawater strainers should be checked for leaks and debris every time you use your yacht.
-For instructions on how to clean the seawater strainers, see the Seawater Strainer section of this supplement.
+For instructions on how to clean the seawater strainers, see the Seawater System section of this Supplement.